dev-0x0/dev-0x0.github.io/_posts/2022-11-22-file-transfers.md

 ## Scenario

-We have two Linux systems connected to the same local network
+- We have two Linux systems connected to the same local network

-KALI             - 192.168.56.103
+KALI - 192.168.56.103<br>
-EXPLOIT-LAB      - 192.168.56.102
+UBUNTU - 192.168.56.102

-We have a file `exploit.py` that we want to transfer from KALI to EXPLOIT-LAB.
+- We have a file `exploit.py` that we want to transfer from KALI to UBUNTU.

-The file starts off on our Kali machine in `/tmp/transfers`.
+- The file starts off on our KALI machine in `/tmp/transfers`.
-As we can see, the `/tmp/transfers` directory on Exploit-lab is currently empty.
+As we can see, the `/tmp/transfers` directory on UBUNTU is currently empty.

 ![ft1.png](/assets/img/ft1.png)
 <br>